nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 ```
 <iframe src="/htmlwidgets/fitterhappier/album_chart.html" height="400px"></iframe>

-Of all nine studio albums, Radiohead's latest release, "A Moon Shaped Pool" boasts the saddest average sentiment.
-This is largely driven largely by the fact that its finale, "True Love Waits", is the saddest song overall - exclude it, and "Amnesiac" takes the cake.
+Of all nine studio albums, Radiohead's latest release, "A Moon Shaped Pool" boasts the saddest average sentiment score.
+This is driven largely by the fact that its finale, "True Love Waits", was the saddest song overall - exclude it, and "Amnesiac" takes the cake.

+Thanks for reading!

-## Data Appendix
+## Appendix

 ### Spotify Web API

-The Spotify Web API itself is well documented, but it's still a pretty involved process to grab all songs for a given artist.
+The Spotify Web API is well documented, but it's still a pretty involved process to grab all songs for a given artist.
 In short, Spotify segments the API calls into track, album, and artist hierarchies, each of which need their own identifying "uri" to access.
 To get track info, you need the `track uri`, which can be found within the `albums` section of API.
 To get there, you need the `album uri` from the `artists` section, for which you need the `artist uri`.
 To get that, you can use the `search` API call to look for "radiohead".
-Note that you can also find any single uri by right clicking on the track, album, or artist directly within the Spotify app, but that would be a huge pain for this use case.

 First, I created a function to search for artist names.